How to Defend Your Dissertation Successfully

 Listen to Other StudentsUnlike other forms of public speaking, this presentation is not intended to be overly exciting or enjoyable.
 An academic presentation is rarely seen on television or listened to on the radio.
 To get a feel for a dissertation defense, students should listen to other students first.
 If the campus allows a general audience to listen to presentations, students should come in early and bring a notepad.
 As they listen, students can write down the things that the presenter did well.
 The student will also want to write down the type of questions that are asked by the professors.

 Ask Classmates to HelpA doctoral student cannot get just anyone to help.
-Since the student wrote a highly specific, academic paper, they will need to find students who are knowledgeable about the same subject area.
+Since the student wrote a highly specific, academic paper, they will need to find students who are knowledgeable about the same subject area and able to handle 'write my dissertation' request.
 With some classmates, the student should give their defense and wait for feedback.
 They should ask their listeners to drill them with questions so that they are well-prepared for the defense.

 Create a List of QuestionsUsing the classmates' questions, students can prepare their own list of questions that may be asked.
 Afterward, they can prepare answers to these questions.
 If any of these pre-prepared questions are asked, the student will seem especially knowledgeable about their topic.
 Additionally, this technique will help the student learn how to phrase their answers.